 In addition, a Portuguese version of the Tristan Albatross infographic takes note that the species visits the waters of Brazil.

-.They have been designed to help inform the general public, including school learners.
-They serve to complement the more detailed and referenced ACAP Species Assessments and the more concise and illustrated ACAP Species Summaries.
-See below to view at full size.
+All the infographics have been designed to help inform the general public, including school learners, of the the threats faced by albatrosses and what is being and can be done to combat them.
+They serve to complement the more detailed and referenced ACAP Species Assessments, the more concise and illustrated ACAP Species Summaries and the ACAP Photo Essay series.

 Infographic illustrator, Namasri ‘Namo’ Niumim at her worktable

 Last updated 24 November 2022